Meals and nutrition for aging in place — services and solutions

 Practical Solutions

 The gold standard answer that people always mention is Meals on Wheels.
 It's real and it works, but it's also more limited than you might think.
 Most Meals on Wheels programs deliver one meal a day, usually lunch, usually five days a week.
 That's wonderful, but it's not covering breakfast and dinner, and it's not covering weekends.
 The meals are often designed for people on restricted diets due to medical conditions.
 The portions are modest.
 Some programs have long waiting lists.
 Some don't serve your area.
-Some are quite expensive, though some charge on a sliding scale based on income.
+Meals on Wheels America reports serving approximately 2.4 million seniors annually, but millions more who qualify aren't served due to funding and capacity limits.
+Some programs charge on a sliding scale based on income.
 Meals on Wheels is a piece of the solution, not the whole thing.

-If your parent can't or won't do Meals on Wheels, bulk cooking might work.
+If your parent can't or won't do Meals on Wheels, batch cooking works well.
 Some adult children come over on a Sunday and cook a week or two of simple meals that can be frozen and reheated.
 A pot of soup, some roasted chicken, baked sweet potatoes, simple casseroles.
 The meals are real and nutritious and they're there waiting.
 Your parent just needs to remember to heat them up.
 Some people make a calendar and check it off when they reheat each meal, so you can see if they're actually eating.

 Some families hire someone to help with meal prep.
 Maybe it's your parent's caregiver if they have one.
 Maybe it's hiring a housecleaner once a week who also does a little meal preparation.
 Maybe it's a neighbor or church volunteer.
 The cost of a couple of hours of someone helping with meals is usually much less than hiring a full-time caregiver, so this is sometimes doable even for families with limited resources.

 Community programs vary widely.
 Some senior centers offer subsidized meals.
 Some religious organizations provide meals.
 Some food banks have programs specifically for seniors.
 Some communities have volunteer services where someone comes by to check on your parent and might bring food.
 These things are incredibly valuable if they exist in your area, but you have to hunt for them.
-Start with your local Area Agency on Aging or call your parent's doctor's office to ask what's available.
+Start with your local Area Agency on Aging (the Eldercare Locator at 1-800-677-1116 can connect you) or call your parent's doctor's office to ask what's available.

 For some parents, food delivery services are realistic.
 Having groceries delivered eliminates the shopping trip barrier.
-Having prepared meals delivered (like Factor or HelloFresh or the dozens of services that exist) is expensive but might be worth it if the alternative is your parent not eating at all.
+Having prepared meals delivered is expensive but might be worth it if the alternative is your parent not eating at all.

 Don't overlook the power of simple foods.
 Your parent doesn't need gourmet.
 They need calories and nutrition, yes, but they also need food that tastes good to them and food that doesn't require too much effort.
 A rotisserie chicken from the grocery store, bagged salad, canned soup, cheese and crackers, fruit, nuts, yogurt, eggs, peanut butter.
 Not fancy, but real.

 The dining experience matters too.
 If your parent is eating alone, sometimes they don't eat well just because eating alone feels depressing.
 If you can eat with them sometimes, or if they can go to a senior center for a meal with others, or if they eat at a restaurant, they might eat more and eat better.
+AARP research shows that social isolation is linked to poor nutrition in older adults, and eating with others consistently improves food intake.
 Eating is a social act, and the social part isn't a luxury.
 It's part of good nutrition.

 Dignity of Eating

-Here's the thing that gets lost when we focus only on the mechanics and nutrition of feeding an older person: food is connected to who they are.
+Here's what gets lost when we focus only on the mechanics and nutrition of feeding an older person: food is connected to who they are.
 Their mother's recipe for something.
 Their favorite treat that they've loved for fifty years.
 The particular way they like their coffee.
 These things matter because they matter to the person eating them.

 Ask your parent what they like to eat.
 What makes them feel well.
 What reminds them of good times.
 It might be different from what you think they should eat for optimal nutrition.
 Your very German father might want his sauerkraut and potatoes even if his doctor wants him eating more vegetables.
 Your mother might want her bread and butter, which is what she's always eaten, and arguing about whole grains might not be worth the battle.
 Some flexibility here is about dignity.